aarongreenwald/website/blog/how-generic.md

 If you can't give consumers a short snippet of code that just works for 80% of their needs, your service is trying to do too many unrelated things.
 You'd be better off splitting it into multiple services, or focusing only on a lower layer and not trying to solve all the problems for all the people.

 Well...what do you think?
 I'm still working this out in my mind, it's just an idea.
-The number is arbitrary, the rule is arbitrary, and please don't take this so seriously.
+The number is arbitrary, the rule is arbitrary, and please don't take this too seriously.
 But do think about it.

 _Disclaimer, Disclosure, and other Fine Print: This post was not inspired by real events.
 Any resemblance to projects I may have or may not have worked on in the past, present, future, or whenever, is entirely coincidental and should not be inferred._